crowdAI/crowdai-client-py/README.md

 * KITEnergyChallenge
   - `submit`:
     Submits a the forecasts for the problem definition in the KITEnergyChallenge
+* IEEEStockPredictionChallenge
+  - `submit`:
+    Submits a the predictions for the problem definition in the IEEEStockPredictionChallenge

 # Author
 S.P.
 Mohanty <sharada.mohanty@epfl.ch>